ahany42/ITQANHUB-EmailNewsletter/README.md

-News Letters For "ITQAN HUB" to be sent via Emails
+News Letters For "ITQAN HUB" to be sent via Emails using HTML and inline CSS